Blazon (rhetoric)

-Blason is a form of poetry.
+Blason (or blazon; also known as effictio) is a form of poetry and rhetorical device where a subject—typically female—is itemized and described, typically using metaphor and simile, to idealize and beautify its subject.

+Etymology

 The term originally comes from the heraldic term "blazon" in French heraldry, which means either the codified description of a coat of arms or the coat of arms itself.
 The Dutch term is Blazoen, and in either Dutch or French, the term is often used to refer to the coat of arms of a chamber of rhetoric.

+The term forms the root of the modern words "emblazon", which means to celebrate or adorn with heraldic markings, and "blazoner", one who emblazons.